 It Started Early (Like, Embarrassingly Early)

-Picture this: a seventeen-year-old on this tiny island off the coast of Maine.
+Picture this: a seventeen-year-old on a tiny island off the coast of Maine.
 I mean, we’re talking 3,000 people.
 One grocery store that closes at 6 PM.
 And where if you sneezed on one side of the island they would say “Gesundheit!” on the other side.
 This girl wasn’t just aiming for valedictorian.
 She was doing it while running student council, serving as senior class treasurer, playing two sports (badly, but still showing up), participating in civil service programs, and somehow finding time to represent Maine in Washington D.C. at youth leadership conferences.

 I know.
 I know.
 Even writing it out makes me tired.